What is a backdoor?

 If you’re concerned about backdoors, you heard about backdoors in the news and want to know what the deal is, or you have a backdoor on your computer and need to get rid of it right now, you’re in the right place.
 Read on and get ready to learn everything you’ve ever wanted to know about backdoors.

-Latest news on backdoors
+News on backdoors

 How do backdoors work?